Autistic masking: Criticisms of methodologies

 There are criticisms of the methodologies used in studies of autistic masking.
-It is argued that studies on self-reported experiences on the internet lack diagnostic rigor, and that comparisons between self-reported behavior and a diagnostic classification are not an accurate measure of masking due to a number of confounds.
-These confounds include the possibility of learning skills later than population average without being stressed by using the skills, especially since there is not any one single genetic mutation underlying all diagnoses of autism, making generalizations about the effects of learning social skills to etiologically different types of autism biologically unsound, that self-reporting is not an accurate measure of the degree of a condition that has difficulties in understanding problems with one's behavior in its definition, and that a difference in the scores of two measures of one construct is not a validation of another construct.
+Some may argue that studies on self-reported experiences on the Internet lack diagnostic rigor, and that comparisons between self-reported behavior and a diagnostic classification are an inaccurate measure of masking due to a number of confounds.
+One of these confounds is the possibility of learning skills at a later age than the general population, which is an issue because there does not exist a genetic mutation from any diagnosis of autism.
+This causes generalizations about learning social skills to different autism diagnoses to be biologically unsound, as well as causing self-reporting to not be considered an accurate measure.
+Thus, the claim stands that a difference of scores in two measures of one construct is not a validation of another construct.

 The assumption that later development of an ability in early childhood necessarily entails lifelong lowering of the ability is argued to contradict the premise of different developmental trajectories, as brains that develop along different lines can and in some cases do display variations in which one variant develop an ability fast and early while another variant develops it slower but to a higher degree later on.
-The fact that many of the specific behaviours in neurotypical control samples differ between cultures is also cited as an argument against the claim that stress caused by the extent of use of these behaviors later in life can be linked to childhood delays of their acquisition associated with autism somehow making them "unnatural" to autistic people.
+The fact that many of the specific behaviors in neurotypical control samples differ between cultures is also cited as an argument against the claim that stress caused by the extent of use of these behaviors later in life can be linked to childhood delays of their acquisition associated with autism somehow making them "unnatural" to autistic people.

-It is argued that the assumption that camouflaged autism in women must be the cause of lower rates of diagnosed autism in women than in men is circular reasoning, and that it skews research on camouflaged autism towards female samples which further confounds the applicability of research that appears to show harmful effects of learned social skills, as compared to research on male cases of autism.
+It is argued that the assumption that camouflaged autism in women must be the cause of lower rates of diagnosed autism in women than in men is circular reasoning, and that it skews research on camouflaged autism towards female samples.
+This further confounds the applicability of research that appears to show harmful effects of learned social skills, as compared to research on male cases of autism.
 The construct of camouflaged autism is argued to follow a tradition of unfruitful constructs that made quantitative testing more difficult when similarly applied to depression and schizophrenia in the past, and that allegations of stress-related harmful effects of acquiring social skills may discourage both persons formally diagnosed with autism and formally undiagnosed persons who self-diagnose with autism from learning social skills or encouraging such people to exaggerate their symptoms, similar to allegations that learning social skills would destroy special abilities in past decades.

 However, the studies on gender differences in masking/camouflaging are inconsistent.
 Some studies found no gender differences in camouflaging with non-autistic or autistic adults.
 Female and males may have fundamentally different reasons to mask/camouflage with no association between compensation score and sex or age of diagnosis.
+In essence, more quantitative research would need to be done to unwind the criticisms of self-reporting methodologies.